-Zika Virus (ZIKV) is an emergent flavivirus that was first detected in Uganda in 1947 [1] and associated with outbreaks in Asia and the Pacific areas [2-4].
-In May 2015, the first case of ZIKV was confirmed in northeastern Brazil [5, 6] and has rapidly spread throughout South, Central America and the Caribbean [7], affecting thousands of people in the Americas between 2015-2016 [7].
-Brazil, with 440,000-1.3 million of affected people, has had the highest number of reported ZIKV cases worldwide [8].
+Zika virus (ZIKV) is an emergent flavivirus that was first detected in Uganda in 1947 [1] and is associated with outbreaks in Asia and the Pacific areas [2-4].
+In May 2015, the first case of ZIKV was confirmed in northeastern Brazil [5, 6] and has rapidly spread throughout South America, Central America, and the Caribbean [7], affecting thousands of people in the Americas between 2015 and 2016 [7].
+Brazil, with 440 000-1.3 million of affected people, has had the highest number of reported ZIKV cases worldwide [8].

-Initially, human ZIKV infection was considered a benign and self-limited exanthematic illness[9].
-However, at the end of 2015, an inexplicable and unexpected increase in number of cases of newborns with microcephaly was notified in northeastern Brazil which was found later to be associated with congenital Zika infection (CZI) [10, 11], culminating with declaration of state of public health emergency in the country.
+Initially, human ZIKV infection was considered a benign and self-limited exanthematic illness [9].
+However, at the end of 2015, an inexplicable and unexpected increase in number of cases of newborns with microcephaly was notified in northeastern Brazil, which was found later to be associated with congenital Zika infection (CZI) [10, 11], culminating with declaration of state of public health emergency in the country.

-Microcephaly is defined as a head circumference of at least two standard deviations below-average for gestational age and gender [12].
+Microcephaly is defined as a head circumference of at least 2 standard deviations below average for gestational age and gender [12].
 It is known that microcephaly is one of manifestations of CZI, which is characterized by a set of birth defects and deficiencies associated with viral neuropathogenesis [13].
-The CZI clinical spectrum could be range of less severe neurologic abnormalities to neurodevelopment delays in normocephalic.
-Other documented findings include hearing and ocular abnormalities [14], arthrogryposis, dysphagia and brain sequels, such as calcifications and ventriculomegaly [13].
+The CZI clinical spectrum can range from less severe neurologic abnormalities to neurodevelopment delays in normocephalic.
+Other documented findings include hearing and ocular abnormalities [14], arthrogryposis, dysphagia, and brain sequels, such as calcifications and ventriculomegaly [13].

 The role of immune response to ZIKV in pregnant women and their babies remains poorly understood.
-A recent analysis suggested that ZIKV-microcephaly is linked to increases in concentration of inflammatory markers [15].
+A recent analysis suggested that ZIKV microcephaly is linked to increases in concentration of inflammatory markers [15].
 Nevertheless, it is not yet known whether systemic immunological mechanisms are involved in the clinical outcome of intrauterine infection caused by ZIKV and the interaction between inflammation and microcephaly development.
-Herein, we aimed to investigate the degree of inflammatory imbalance linked to ZIKV-microcephaly by comparing the expression of several biomarkers of inflammation in peripheral blood of ZIKV newborns with or without microcephaly and well as uninfected controls.
-The findings elucidate immune pathways possibly associated with microcephaly.
+In this study, we aimed to investigate the degree of inflammatory imbalance linked to